Anovia/partner-api-docs/README.md

-Contact in Progress   |Decision maker reached via phone or email Proposal Presented    |A pricing proposal has been provided to the merchant Waiting for Info      |Anovia Account Executive is waiting on additional information from the merchant Out for Signature     |A processing agreemtn has been provided to the merchant and is awaiting their signature Signed                |The merchant has signed the agreement, deal has been submitted to underwriting Lost                  |The merchant has decided not to process payments with Anovia
+Contact in Progress   |Decision maker reached via phone or email Proposal Presented    |A pricing proposal has been provided to the merchant Waiting for Info      |Anovia Account Executive is waiting on additional information from the merchant Out for Signature     |A processing agreement has been provided to the merchant and is awaiting their signature Signed                |The merchant has signed the agreement, deal has been submitted to underwriting Lost                  |The merchant has decided not to process payments with Anovia